forge42dev/Remix-Forge/README.md

 ## Features

+### Initialize Prisma in your Remix app
+You can now initialize Prisma in your Remix app with a single click.
+You can do this by right-clicking your `app` folder and selecting `Initialize Prisma` and it will be initialized for you.
+You choose your database and it will be configured for you.
+Also adds package.json commands for running migrations, seeding the database, generating the client and running prisma studio.

+### Update Remix to a newer version

+You can now update your Remix to a newer version with a single click.
+You can do this by right-clicking your `package.json` file and selecting `Update Remix` and it will be updated for you.
+You can update to the latest version or specify a version you want to update to.
+Defaults to the latest one.
+This uses `npx upgrade-remix` built and maintained by the Remix team.
+[Github repo here](https://github.com/brophdawg11/upgrade-remix)

 ### Generate Progressively Enhanced Form Routes with zod validation
 You can now generate progressively enhanced form routes with a single click.
 You can either generate progressive forms with:
 - `remix-hook-form` - React-hook-form wrapper for Remix.run applications